Skip to content

 • yarn

-1. Build and install the debugger adapter: stack install --local-bin-path bin morley-debugger
+1. Build and install the debug adapter: stack install --local-bin-path bin morley-debugger

 Running in debug mode

-This part describes how to run the extension in development mode and debug the JS part of the code.
+This section describes how to run the extension in development mode and debug the JS part of the code.

 Right (DAPRequest {drSpecific = InitializeRequest (InitializeRequest {seqInitializeRequest = 1, typeInitializeRequest = "request", commandInitializeRequest = "initialize", argumentsInitializeRequest = InitializeRequestArguments {adapterIDInitializeRequestArguments = "michelson", linesStartAt1InitializeRequestArguments = True, columnsStartAt1InitializeRequestArguments = True, pathFormatInitializeRequestArguments = "path"}}), drRaw = Object (fromList [("command",String "initialize"),("arguments",Object (fromList [("clientID",String "vscode"),("supportsVariablePaging",Bool True),("supportsProgressReporting",Bool True),("supportsVariableType",Bool True),("adapterID",String "michelson"),("locale",String "ru"),("columnsStartAt1",Bool True),("supportsRunInTerminalRequest",Bool True),("clientName",String "Visual Studio Code"),("pathFormat",String "path"),("linesStartAt1",Bool True)])),("seq",Number 1.0),("type",String "request")])})